MA in Anthropology

 - taken the Writing Placement for Graduate Students (WPG) or taken a Graduate Writing Intensive (GWI) course in their discipline within the first two semesters of coursework at California State University, Sacramento or secured approval for a WPG waiver.

-Students should consult the Department's current Graduate Program Brochure for deadlines.
+Students should contact the Graduate Coordinator for current deadlines.

-Note: Students may not enroll in ANTH 500 until Advanced to Candidacy.
+Note: Students may not enroll in ANTH 500 until Advanced to Candidacy, successful completion of thesis research proposal, and chair permission of his/her thesis committee.
 Advancement to Candidacy forms are available on the Office of Graduate Studies website.
 The student fills out the form after planning a program of study in consultation with his/her Anthropology faculty advisors.
 The completed form is then returned to the Office of Graduate Studies for approval.

 |Biological Anthropology Seminar|